jessepav/lacygoill-wiki-backup/weechat/weechat.md

 ## learn how to use cursor mode

-Cursor mode  allows you to interact  with some pieces of  information present in the buffer more easily.
+Cursor mode  lets you interact  with some pieces  of information present  in the buffer more easily.
 For example,  you can  quote someone by  moving your cursor  over a  message and pressing `m`.